-In that spirit, the co-founders of Walter Craft Caesar mix, Aaron Harowitz and Zack Silverman, have assembled something of a bible on our unofficial national cocktail.
+The co-founders of Walter Craft Caesar mix, Aaron Harowitz and Zack Silverman, have released their own bible on our unofficial national cocktail.
 Caesar Country delves into the history, science, and art of the drink alongside a collection of Caesar secrets from big and small foodie names coast-to-coast.
 While all use Caesar mix, the alcohol base ranges from gin to vodka to mezcal and more – and their appearances are as varied as their flavours.

-If you’re looking to go beyond the celery stalk, these three Caesar recipes come with cocktail fascinators as stylish as they are tasty.
+If you’re looking to go beyond the celery stalk, these three Caesar recipes come with garnishes as pretty as they are tasty.

 3 Recipes from the Heart of Caesar CountryRyan Reynolds’ Crescent Caesar